 Primary responsibilities will be to plan, coordinate, communicate and facilitate activities for the cultural resources components of projects from concept through completion.
-Successful Senior Cultural Resources Specialists collaborate and coordinate with internal and external clients, initiate or assist in proposal development and contract negotiations and coordinate project planning.
+Successful Senior Cultural Resources Specialists collaborate and coordinate with internal and external clients.
+They are also responsible for initiating or assisting in proposal development and contract negotiations and coordinating project planning.
 Project planning includes scoping, budgeting, maintaining schedules, communicating and managing deadlines and establishing and performing critical project objectives.

 This position supports the growth of the Environmental Services practice based upon Burns & McDonnell's core values of safety, client satisfaction, commitment, dedication, integrity and overall outstanding service.

-- Serve as Client Coordinator for target clients - client coordinators will take primary responsibility for ultimate delivery of services and client satisfaction.
+- Serving as Client Coordinator for target clients - client coordinators will take primary responsibility for ultimate delivery of services and client satisfaction

-- Identify project opportunities early and facilitate go/no-go decisions in cooperation with office leadership and Environmental Services practice leadership.
+- Identifying project opportunities early and facilitating go/no-go decisions in cooperation with office leadership and Environmental Services practice leadership

-- Identify key projects and facilitate early sales strategies to maximize our chances of being selected.
+- Identifying key projects and facilitate early sales strategies to maximize our chances of being selected

-- Adhere to Burns & McDonnell's Quality Control and Safety programs.
+- Adhering to Burns & McDonnell's Quality Control and Safety programs

 - Other duties, as assigned.

-- 8 years of related professional experience conducting construction monitoring activities, field investigations, surveys and project studies, archaeological excavation, artifact identification and associated field work.
+- Minimum 8 years of experience (10 years preferred) managing and/or conducting construction monitoring activities; field investigations, surveys and project studies; archaeological excavation, artifact identification and associated field work.